xtyangpsp/Paper_AKSynthesisUpperPlate/README.md

         grad=edges['data'][e] #gradient data/matrix (2d) for each velocity model.
 ```

-* boundary_crust.txt and boundary_mantle.txt: manually picked key structural lineaments (for crust and mantle) from the cluster boundaries with more than 3 votes (more than 3 velocit models have detected the boundaries).
+* cluster_boundary_minvote3_crust.txt and cluster_boundary_minvote3_mantle.txt: manually picked key structural lineaments (for crust and mantle) from the cluster boundaries with more than 3 votes (more than 3 velocit models have detected the boundaries).
 The file is good for GMT line plots in longitude and latitude order for each line segments.

-* outlines_crust.txt and outlines_mantle.txt: manually picked key structural domains (for crust and mantle) outlined by the cluster boundary lineaments.
+* velocity_domain_outlines_crust.txt and velocity_domain_outlines.txt: manually picked key structural domains (for crust and mantle) outlined by the cluster boundary lineaments.
 The file is good for GMT line plots in longitude and latitude order for each outline/polygon.

 * plots_domains.ipynb: Jupyter notebook to plot the key structural domains and boundaries.
 This notebook needs some utility functions (read GMT lines) from *SeisGo*, which can be installed with ```pip install seisgo```.
 See https://github.com/xtyangpsp/SeisGo.git for detailed instruction/introduction of *SeisGo*.
 It also needs *Cartopy* and *MATPLOTLIB* packages.

 ### 2.3 Major faults and terrane boundaries.
-These files are from Colpron et al. (2007), downloaded from Yukon Geological Survey (https://data.geology.gov.yk.ca/Compilation/2#InfoTab).
+The folder "faults_terranes" contains faults and terrane boundaries simplied from from Colpron et al. (2007), downloaded from Yukon Geological Survey (https://data.geology.gov.yk.ca/Compilation/2#InfoTab).

 ## 3. Key references:
 * Ai, Y., Zhao, D., Gao, X., &#38; Xu, W. (2005).
 The crust and upper mantle discontinuity structure beneath Alaska inferred from receiver functions.
 Physics of the Earth and Planetary Interiors, 150(4), 339–350. https://doi.org/10.1016/j.pepi.2004.12.002